woocommerce/woocommerce-product-dependencies/readme.txt

 == Description ==

+Looking for a way to restrict product access in WooCommerce?
+Don't want to set up a full-fledged [memberships](https://woocommerce.com/products/woocommerce-memberships/?aff=46147&cid=5699243) site?

-Restrict access to any WooCommerce product, depending on the ownership and/or purchase of other required products.
+This tiny plugin allows you to restrict access to any WooCommerce product, depending on the ownership or purchase of other, required products.

 Features: